Monokuma: Promotion and reception

 In December 2020, Japanese fashion brand Estryllia Enhillia announced a clothing line featuring a range of dresses, accessories, and unisex clothing pieces themed around Danganronpa characters to tie in with the 10th anniversary of Danganronpa: Trigger Happy Havoc, including Monokuma, Junko Enoshima, Kyoko Kirigiri, Makoto Naegi, Byakuya Togami, and Toko Fukawa.

 Monokuma cosplays are popular among Danganronpa fans, although a 2019 Whataburger one was the subject of controversy.

 Since the release of Danganronpa: Trigger Happy Havoc in November 2010, Monokuma (and their initial mastermind Junko Enoshima) has become one of its most popular characters, with several memes being made about him.
 Monokuma and Junko were collectively named as the "Most Popular Game Character for Cosplay" in the Guinness World Records Gamer's Edition in 2018.
 In 2020, Comic Book Resources praised Monokuma as the ninth scariest character in horror anime, describing them "every bit as unfeeling, and dissonantly camp as [the] death game demanded and ha[ving] the kind of short temper and spoiled attitude that makes a hostage situation all the more volatile.", in particular praising the special "Monokuma Song" opening used for one episode of Danganronpa: The Animation.
 Yuzuru Hanyu's performance in the 2014 Winter Olympics led to an illustration of the athlete skating alongside a parody of Monokuma and Winnie-the-Pooh.
-Ogata enjoyed the reference, claiming ignorance to the event being planned.
+Ogata enjoyed the reference, claiming ignorance of the planned event.
 Game Informer awarded him the "Best Character" award for his game appearances while Hardcore Gamer also awarded it the same category for the sequel.
 Multiple gamers were attracted by Danganronpa due to Nobuyo Ōyama's voice acting as Monokuma, with several staff members agreeing that Ōyama is quite popular within the fandom. Ōyama was especially noted for shocking the Japanese audience due to her dark character, especially since she is famous for doing voice acting for a popular anime character named Doraemon from the series of the same name, particularly famous with a young audience due to the lighthearted tone the series has.
 Hardcore Gaming 101 also compared Monokuma with Persona 4 character Teddie and felt the bear puns and the English voice acting were also outstanding to make Monokuma more popular.